Baffa: Agriculture

 Baffa is an agricultural hub and is the leading town of the district in producing different crops and vegetables.
 Baffa grows vegetables, wheat, maize, rice, sugarcane and tobacco.
 The area's "Super Virginia" Tobacco is considered to be the world's second best.
 "Lacson Tobacco Company Limited" and "Pakistan Tobacco Company" operate in the area.
-Tobacco farming is tedious and risky and some families find it immoral to cultivate tobacco, so they substitute vegetables.
-Tomatoes, potatoes, tea and other vegetables are cultivated in large numbers.
+Tomatoes, potatoes, tea and other vegetables are cultivated by most farmers in baffa.
 The climate of Baffa is suitable for tea farming.
 Research about tea production in Pakistan was initiated by a local farmer.
 Privately owned tea farming in Baffa began in the late 1970s.
 The owner of Brook Bond, one of the world's leading tea companies, visited Baffa in the early 1980s and admired the farmer's research.
 The Government of Pakistan established Pakistan's first tea research centre, the National Tea Research Institute (NTRI), in Baffa.
 Pakistan's first tea was planted at Baffa.
 The Agricultural Extension Department and Agricultural Research System Department are both established there.